mutecomm/mute/doc/readme.md

 mutectrl --passphrase-fd 0 db create
 ```

-This also fetches the necessary configuration settings from our config server and prints your public wallet key (you can always print your wallet key with `mutectrl wallet pubkey`).
+This also fetches the necessary configuration settings from our config server
+and prints your `WALLETPUBKEY` (you can always print your wallet key with
+`mutectrl wallet pubkey`).

 To be able to use Mute we have to charge your wallet.
 For now, this is
 absolutely **free of charge**.
 Just send an email to `frank@cryptogroup.net`